luarvic/click2approve/README.md

 Those microservices are:
 - `UI` is a frontend component hosted on `Nginx` web server.
 - `API` is a backend component.
-- `File Storage` is a file storage.
-- `JOD Converter` a thumbnail generator.
 - `DB` is a SQL engine.

 Containerization solves these main goals: